Badbatunde/QR-CODE/README.md

 Hi there 👋

-The challenge is to build out a QR code component and get it looking as close to the design as possible.
+The challenge from [Frontend Mentor](https://www.frontendmentor.io) is to build out a QR code component and get it looking as close to the design as possible.

 I can use any tools I like to help me complete the challenge.
 So if I've got something I'd like to practice, I am allowed to give it a go.